Hot topics

 The form factor of the Jabra Elite 8 Active, inspired by a guitar mediator, is very discreet and compact. / © nextpit

-The Jabra Elite 8 Active in nextpit's review
+nextpit's test of the Jabra Elite 8 Active

 The Jabra Elite 8 Active are the best wireless headphones for sports.
 The headphones are IP68-certified, which means you can use them without worry even when you're sweating profusely.
-They can withstand all weather conditions, and you can even submerge them to a depth of 5 feet (1m50).
+They can withstand all weather conditions, and you can even submerge them to a depth of 1m50.

 But even apart from sports use, the Jabra Elite 8 Active are excellent wireless headphones.
-Their audio quality is second to none.
+Audio quality is top-notch.
 Their battery life of over seven hours with ANC activated is among the most solid on the market.
 The physical controls are intuitive.
 What's more, their compact, discreet design ensures an excellent fit in the ear, even without silicone fins, and they remain very comfortable during long sessions.

 The only drawback is that their noise reduction isn't as good as that of the best models on the market.
 However, headphones from Apple, Bose or Sony, which offer better noise reduction, are also much more expensive than the Jabra Elite 8 Active.